Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Rewards.
 One perk of using a credit card is that it allows you to earn various types of rewards when you use them for payments.
 Reward types include cash rebates, discounts on partner merchants, earning air miles which can then be used for redemption of free flights or upgrades, as well as reward points which you can exchange for vouchers.

 - Security.
 There are a number of security features that come with credit cards that help to make your transactions safe and prevent fraud.
-All banks require customers to activate their new credit cards before they can use it so as to prevent any intercepted cards to be used.
+All banks require customers to activate their new credit cards before using it in order to prevent anyone else using it instead.
 Features include transaction alerts when your pre-defined limit has been made and One-Time passwords on merchant websites.

 What are the costs of a credit card?